guardian/frontend/identity/README.md

 * update your hosts file (also described in `/nginx`)
 * make sure that your frontend.properties file contains

 ```
 # ID
 id.apiRoot=https://id.code.dev-guardianapis.com
 id.apiClientToken=frontend-code-client-token
 ```

+This configures the locally running identity module with the Identity API on the CODE environment.

 * run the Identity subproject on port 9009